GreenCape/codegen/docs/error-codes.md

 # Error Codes

+## Template Errors (10xx)

-## 1001 Template has no template declaration
+### 1001 Template has no template declaration

-Each template must have a scope declaration
+Each template must have a template declaration

 ```
 <?template scope="application"?>
 ```

-## 1002 Template declaration has no scope attribute
+### 1002 Template declaration has no scope attribute

 A template must have a scope attribute